-Trump should "give up" and "not be embarrassing", Czech President says - Kafkadesk
+Trump should "give up" and "not be embarrassing", Czech President says

 “I personally believe that it would be much more reasonable to give up, not to be embarrassing, and allow the president to take office”, Zeman told local outlet Parlamentni listy on Thursday.

-Although Zeman was one of the few European heads of state to support Donald Trump’s election bid in 2016, the Czech President did not mince his words when it comes to Trump’s refusal to acknowledge losing the 2020 U.S. election.
+Although Zeman was one of the few European heads of state to support Donald Trump in 2016, the Czech President did not mince his words when it comes to Trump’s refusal to acknowledge losing the 2020 U.S. election.

 Zeman didn’t endorse Trump ahead this year’s election, and has since congratulated Joe Biden for his victory and invited him to visit Prague after taking office.